vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 Normally I'm a big advocate of open sourcing projects both current (and old) on GitHub.
 Today though, I wish that I wasn't.

-On sunday night I received an email from Amazon saying that they'd detected my Amazon key on one of my repositories.
+On Sunday night I received an email from Amazon saying that they'd detected my Amazon key on one of my repositories.
 This was a little bit of a surprise, because I'm usually so diligent about not saving credentials into repositories.

 <!--more-->